valerio-oliveira/dataops-trail/README.md

 This project is subdivided into tree projects:

 - Application project: includes the REST application code and Dockerfile
-- Terraform project: utilized to create the infrastructure layer
+- Terraform project: creates the infrastructure layer
 - Ansible project: handles the deployment of applications and their dependencies

 This is the project tree so far: